SalesforceAIResearch/MCPEval/ROADMAP.md

     - ✅ single turn
     - 🔲 multi-turn
 - ✅ Task verification
+- ✅ Supporting any model (including gpt-5) to generate tasks with model config args
+- ✅ Implementing a new revalidation feature to revise the task from the actual tool call execution.

 ### Evaluation 📊
 - ✅ Implement core evaluation metrics (accuracy, latency)